RedHatInsights/javascript-clients/packages/policies/doc/README.md

 ```

 ### Building all clients

-Run these commands from root folder
+Run these commands from the root folder:

-* To install all dependencies in all packages run `npm install`
+* To install all dependencies in all packages run `npm install`,
-* To build all packages run `npm run generate` - this will generete code from swagger files, builds them and generates doc
+* To build all packages run `npm run generate` - this will generete code from swagger files, builds them and generates doc.
+The command **must** be run with git origin set to the upstream repository (**RedHatInsights/javascript-clients**) - this way the correct docs and references are generated.